-The easiest way for Google to detect algorithm manipulation is through anchor text.
-You see, back in the day, if you sold ‘red widgets’, all you had to do is get enough links pointing at you with ‘red widgets’ as the anchor text and you’d rank.
+The easiest way for Google to detect algorithm manipulation is through anchor text distribution.
+You see, back in the day, if you sold ‘red cars’, all you had to do was get enough links pointing at your web page with your keywords as anchor texts like ‘red cars’ and you’d rank.
+Not anymore.

-Natural anchor texts take a wide variety of forms.
 We usually class an anchor text as ‘natural’ if it isn’t a commercial keyword phrase.
-The most widely used natural anchor text is brand anchor text.
+So for example we would class these as natural anchor text examples: